ViljamiRii/Kaulin/README.md

 >$ ~/Build/Kaulin main.ka
 >```
 >NOTE!
 This is in the assumption that you have the build file under /Users/***current_user***/Build
 >3.
-You can also run the Kaulib executable if you only want to use Repl.
+You can also run the Kaulin executable if you only want to use Repl.

 ### Esimerkki koodi:
 >Example code: